-Adam Rippon Didn't Win The Gold, But People Are Still Very Much In Love With Him
+Gold Medal Or Not, Adam Rippon Has Won The Olympics

 "I will watch Dancing With the Stars because of him," wrote writer Louis Virtel, seemingly speculating that Rippon would somehow wind up on the next season of the hit ABC show.

-Rippon, a Pennsylvania native, also got a shout-out from Senator Bob Casey.
+Rippon, a Pennsylvania native, also got a shout-out from Sen. Bob Casey.
 "Your infectious spirit and positive attitude have been an inspiration," he said on Twitter.

 And Leslie Jones, SNL cast member and prolific Olympic commentator, gave him an enthusiastic "Good job!!"